 Choose your redemption method between a statement credit applied to your credit card balance or a deposit into your Citizens bank personal checking, savings, or money market account.

 If you have trouble redeeming your rewards points, call the Citizens Bank credit card Rewards Redemption Center at (855) 287-3910 (9am-9pm EST Monday through Friday and 10am-7pm EST on weekends).
 Or call the Citizens Bank customer service at (800) 684-2222, (7am-1am EST Monday through Friday and 7am-12am EST on weekends).
 You can also visit the bank’s contact page for other ways to get in touch.

-While both of the Citizens Bank business credit cards have decent terms, they’re not the best offers on the market.
+While the Citizens Bank business credit cards have decent terms, they’re not the best offers on the market.
 There are lots of really rewarding business credit cards available right now.
-For example, the Capital One® Spark® Cash for Business offers unlimited 2% cash back on all purchases and a $500 initial bonus (for spending $4,500 in the first 3 months).
+For example, the Ink Business Preferred® Credit Card offers 1 - 3 points per $1 spent on purchases and an initial bonus of 100,000 points for spending $15,000 in the first 3 months.

 Your credit card rewards are paid for by merchants who pay credit card processing fees and by other credit card users who pay interest and fees.
 Every time someone uses their credit card to pay for something, the merchant pays an “interchange fee” to the card issuer and card network to account for the risk of processing a credit card payment.
 These fees are a big form of revenue to card issuers - the fees can amount to billions of dollars in a year, and make up a large portion of annual revenue for many card issuers.
 So it’s no surprise that interchange fees are generally higher for … read full answerrewards credit cards than other types of credit cards.
 Credit card companies use this revenue to offset the cost of consumer rewards.